AdamKenning/CE201-TeamProject/documentation/ProductImplementationReport.md

 Each instance of a child model corresponds to an entry in the table, and each attribute of the child model corresponds to a column.
 The use of a database and SQLite3 are what allow for linking of a child to parents, and specific logs in the context of a server hosted database

-When fetching data, Django ORM optimizes queries depending on the relationship, so space and time complexity will vary, however a simple query in in views.py against the Database (e.g. see below) would be O(n) time complexity. "n" being the amount of children associated with the User for whom the view is serving.
+When fetching data, Django ORM optimizes queries depending on the relationship, so space and time complexity will vary, however a simple query in in views.py against the Database (e.g. see below) would be O(n) **time complexity**. "n" being the amount of children associated with the User for whom the view is serving.

 ```python
 ...